Miffyli/ToriLLE/docs/torille.md

 Only defined at the end of the game (state which was received at terminal state).
 0 = game was tie.
 1 = player 1 won.
 2 = player 2 won.
 None = Game didn't end.

+#### `get_normalized_locations()`
+Returns a (2, 2, NUM_LIMBS, 3) array, representing location of both players'
+body parts, with respect to both players (first dimension).

+The locations are centered around respective players' groin (close to hip), and rotated according to groin's rotation.
+E.g. at the start of the game, both players will have exactly the same coordinates for their and their opponent's body parts.

 ---

 ## ToribashSettings